Ready to make a plan and take action towards your vision? Here you will find information on how to apply to the programs of your choice.

 Click here for a list of suggested partner institutions to consider, organized by selectivity.

-Remember that the higher the 6-year grad rate at an institution, the more it suggests that the college is ready to support all students, so check out grad rates here at this link.
+Remember that the higher the graduation rate, the more the college is ready to support all students.
+Check out grad rates here at this link.
 Anything above 40% is worth consideration.
+Remember, you are looking for the underrepresented minority graduation rate and comparing it to the overall graduation rate.
+There should not be a large difference in the graduation rate of white students and Students of Color.

 It’s important to note that a community college system grad rate is not perfectly comparable to a four year graduation rate.
 When attending a two-year institution, it will be more important to look at the specific program fit (is this a program that is aligned to your interests and career goals?) and make sure you have a thoughtful and robust plan that includes a high quality support program (such as One Million Degrees at the CCCs) and a proactive transfer plan upon completion of your Associate’s Degree.